tylamb19/UniFi_Voucher-Printer/README.md

 **Notes**

-* This is written to work with a self-hosted conroller.
-The API calls will change if using a controller running on a UniFi Gateway.
+* This fork is written to support UniFi consoles such as the UDM Pro.

+* Updated linux install based on Raspbian 13 on a Pi Zero 2 W